 Nominations for this year’s awards are only being accepted by e-mail with a scanned or photographed application form and must include a photograph of the nominee, and preferably a 30/45 second video of the nominee in sporting action.
 Postal applications are not being accepted.

-Nominees must either live or pursue their sport within the District of Mansfield.
+Nominees must either live (or have lived) or pursue their sport within the District of Mansfield.

-Steve Adlington, Geoff Waller, Bill Taylor, Chris Adkin, Stewart Rickersey, Andrew Saunders, Martyn Knox, John Morley, Zac Coupe, Gary Jordan, Emma Dowman, Rachael Richardson and Katie Cooper-Lewis.
+Geoff Waller, Chris Adkin, Stewart Rickersey, Andrew Saunders, Martyn Knox, John Morley, Zac Coupe, Gary Jordan, Emma Dowman, Rachael Richardson and Katie Cooper-Lewis.

 Armchair Club Members